 During the day, Pinehaven Farm hosts an annual fall festival with a pumpkin patch and all sorts of safe, family-friendly attractions.
 For more than 20 years, this farm just outside of the Twin Cities has been a destination for families.

 But after the sun goes down, the horrors are unleashed for the Dead End Hayride haunted house.
-2016 was its 6th year, and it gets stronger each season.
+2018 will be its 8th year, and it gets stronger each season.
 The Dead End Hayride takes full advantage of the farm’s 150 acres to create larger-than-life horrors.

 Best of all, there’s no problematic bleed between the settings.
 Many haunted houses have limited space that shoves the scares together.
 Dead End Hayride has space to spare, so there’s no overlap and every scare is given its full atmospheric weight.
 Even though the audience might be a little farther away, every last detail gets the respect it deserves.
 Coupled with exceptional animatronic work, the result is incredibly realistic scenes that are truly terrifying.